PresidentAnvil/HatdropReanimation/README.md

 # Credits
 * Plusgiant5 for helping.
-* ShownApe for his [hatdrop](https://github.com/ShownApe/hatdrop) script having a couple good concepts that I used.
+* ShownApe for his [hatdrop](https://github.com/ShownApe/hatdrop) script having a couple good concepts that I used. also digitality's [hatdrop](https://github.com/PresidentAnvil/hatdrop) for the same reason